helje5/SwiftyHTTP/README.md

 #####Parser

 This uses the C HTTP parser which is also used in Node.JS.
-I couldn't directly use it being C callback driven - a feature (currently?) unsupported by Swift.
-The fix was to rewrite the parser to use C blocks instead of function pointers.
-Along that way I also removed some great features of the parser, like no malloc() at all :->
+It had to modified a tinsy bit - the Swift C bridge doesn't support bitfields.
+Those had to be removed from the http_parser struct.

 It also contains the main request/response classes: HTTPRequest and HTTPResponse, both subclasses of HTTPMessage.